isntlee/PopFlix/README.md

     ```
 11. Once the program is running, go to the local link provided and add `/admin` to the end of the url.
 Here log in with your superuser account.

-## Dockerized Application
+### Dockerized Application

-Please note - in order to run this container on your own system, you will this installed:
+Please note - in order to run this container on your system, you will need this installed:
-- [Docker](https://www.docker.com/) - to build and run this containerized application.
-Add these commands to your terminal.
+- [Docker](https://www.docker.com/) - to build and run this containerized application, add these commands to your terminal.

 1. To build (if unbuilt) and start the container:
     ```